-\autoref{fig:VR_sim} shows a plot of the dispersions in equation \ref{eq:varratio} in the case of Poisson, NB and DW fitting.
-Some note is required on the calculation of these ratios, as the observed variance cannot be computed for each individual covariate vector $x$.
-For the calculation, we split the response values into 10 groups of similar size, based on the percentiles of the linear predictors $ \pmb{x}'\pmb{\alpha}$.
-Then the observed variance is computed within each group, while the theoretical variance is averaged within each group.
-If the model is well specified, we would expect these values to be close to 1.
-This is shown in \autoref{fig:VR_sim} for DW which is the model used in the simulation.
-Poisson and NB show both under-dispersion in most cases and over-dispersion in two cases.
-Thus, this simulation shows a simple scenario of a mixed level of dispersion, which cannot be captured well by standard Poisson and NB models.
+Figure~\ref{fig:VR_sim} shows a {boxplot} of the dispersions in Equation~(\ref{eq:varratio}) in the case of Poisson, NB and DW fitting.
+A note is required on the calculation of these ratios, as the observed variance could not be computed for each individual covariate vector $x$.
+For the calculation, we split the response values into 10 groups of similar size, on the basis of the percentiles of the linear predictors $ \pmb{x}'\pmb{\alpha}$.
+Then the observed variance was computed within each group, while the theoretical variance was averaged within each group.
+If the model was well specified, we would expect these values to have been close to 1.
+This is shown in Figure~\ref{fig:VR_sim} for DW regression, which was the model used in the simulation.
+Poisson and NB regression showed underdispersion in most cases and overdispersion in two cases.
+Thus, this simulation shows a simple scenario of a mixed level of dispersion, which could not be captured well by standard Poisson and NB models.